-Join Richard Stim for an in-depth discussion in this video EINs, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video EINs, part of Taxes and Accounting for Music.

 - A federal employer identification number, EIN,…also known as an FEIN,…is the business equivalent…of an individual's Social Security number.…You'll need an EIN…if you're filing taxes as a partnership or corporation.…You're filing taxes as an individual musician,…so, a proprietor, and you employ people.…For example, you employ a backing band.…You are a sole proprietor…who has to issue 1099-MISC forms…and you don't want to use your Social Security number…on the 1099s,…or you're an LLC choosing to be taxed as a partnership…or a financial institution requires an EIN…in order for you to open an account.…

 You can get an EIN in one day…if you use the IRS's EIN Assistant…at its website, irs.gov.…You can also download and complete a form SS-4…and mail it or fax it to the IRS.…If you use an EIN for your federal tax return,…you should also use it when you file your state tax return.…